24crayon/24crayon/README.md

  ༘ 🖥 Learning how to improve in CyberSecurity.

-### 2021 CyberStart Semi-Finalist & Icewahl's Save Sara Challenge Winner
+# 2021 CyberStart Semi-Finalist & Icewahl's Save Sara Challenge Winner.